tbrown1979/Idiot-proof-ttt-server-setup-docker/README.md

 You can find your collections ID at the end of it's URL (`https://steamcommunity.com/sharedfiles/filedetails/?id=XXXXXXXXXX`)

-Now this will take a while, depending on the amount of addons that need to be downloaded to the server.
+Now this will take a while, depending on the amount of addons that needs to be downloaded to the server.

 When the last line prints something with `VAC` you can close the server again using `Ctrl + C`